-Kiwi.com’s airport optimisation of Lyon-Saint Exupéry will lead to shorter connecting time, lower prices, and better connectivity for passengers
+Kiwi.com’s airport optimization of Lyon-Saint Exupéry will lead to shorter connecting time, lower prices, and better connectivity for passengers

-The main focus of the airport optimisation was minimising connecting time for customers.
+The main focus of the airport optimization was minimizing connecting time for customers.
 We have achieved a shorter connecting time at the airport with our unique algorithm called Virtual Interlining.
 The algorithm integrates ground transport networks with flight transport networks to enable seamless travel between various points.

 The decrease in connecting time will result in the airport’s better catchment, higher customer satisfaction, and new connections for lower prices.